How to build a gaming PC 💻🎮

 In addition, the amount and speed of the RAM influences the performance of the games, and of course, having a fast storage It is vital to speed up the loading of games. 🚀

-The processor can be Intel or AMD.
+He processor can be Intel or AMD.
 Don't miss our post about Intel and AMD CPU Equivalents: The 2022 Guide.
-AMD processors are usually cheaper and offer a better quality/price ratio. 🛠️
+Typically, processors AMD They are cheaper and offer a better quality/price ratio. 🛠️

-As for the graph, it can be AMD or NVIDIAAMD graphics cards usually offer a better price/performance ratio.
-However, NVIDIA's cards are currently the standouts for their pure performance. 🎮
+As for the graph, it can be AMD or NVIDIA.
+The graphics cards AMD's processors usually offer a better price/performance ratio.
+However, currently, AMD's processors offer a better price/performance ratio.
+NVIDIA They stand out for their pure performance. 🎮

 For the RAM memory, 8GB will be enough for most cases.
 But if you want to play big and your budget allows it, don't hesitate to opt for 16GB of RAM. 🚀

-Regarding the storage, there's no question about it: buy an SSD.
-It doesn't matter if you're on a tight budget and you're happy with a SATA 3 SSD, as they are now very cheap and offer incredible performance compared to a classic mechanical hard drive. 💾
+Regarding the storage, there is no doubt: buy a SSDIt doesn't matter if you're on a tight budget and you're happy with a SSD SATA 3, as they are now very cheap and offer incredible performance compared to a classic mechanical hard drive. 💾

 💻 How to build a gaming PC – How to know if a component is good or not? 🤔

-Now you have a pretty good idea of what you want based on your budget, but how do you know if a component is good or not?
-Both graphics cards and processors can have confusing names.
-You may not be sure if an NVIDIA GeForce GTX 1660 is better than an AMD Radeon RX 560, for example. 🖥️
+Now you have more or less clear what you want according to your budget, but at this point, how do you know if a component is good or not?
+Both graphics and processors may have confusing names.
+You may not be clear whether a NVIDIA GeForce GTX 1660 is better than an AMD Radeon RX 560, for example. 🖥️

 For this reason, we recommend that you take a few minutes to look at our post.
 NVIDIA vs AMD Graphics Card Comparison 2022 📊, where you will find reviews of graphics cards and processors that fit your budget.
-This way you can make an informed decision and choose the best for your gaming PC. 🎮
+This way you can make an informed decision and choose the best for your PC Gamer. 🎮

-🎮 In addition to this, to understand if a hardware component will work well in the games you want to play, you can always look for reference points in the reviews.
+🎮 In addition to this, to understand if a component of hardware will work fine on the games you want to play, you can always search reference points in the reviews.
 In general, when a review of a graphics card is done, it is always tested in games, and there you will be able to see the FPS that is capable of generating. 🚀

 🤔 In addition to this, talking in terms of good or bad is not really accurate.
-Nowadays, it is difficult to find a poor quality PC product or component.
-It is more accurate to talk about performances.
+Nowadays, it is difficult to find a product or poor quality PC component.
+It is more accurate to speak of performances.
 Usually, price is an easy segmentation to understand what yields more and what yields less; it is not 100% reliable, but it is indicative. 💡

 🔍 Similarly, the selection process requires information that we must look for to understand whether it is really worth it or not. 📈